microsoft/ivy/doc/examples/sht/trans.md

         & impl(S2).mq(D).contents(M2) & impl(D).recv_seq(S2) <= net_msg.num(M2)
         & net_msg.mty(M1) = request_t & net_msg.mty(M2) = request_t
         & (S1 ~= S2 | net_msg.num(M1) ~= net_msg.num(M2))
            -> net_msg.rq(M1) ~= net_msg.rq(M2)

 The above is a bit redundant.
-It might be better style to define relation describing an unreceived request message in a given queue.
+It might be better style to define a relation describing an unreceived request message in a given queue.
 We have a similar invariants for replies and delegations.

-To make sure we don't have duplicate sequence numbers in the queues, we need to say that now that the sending sequence number is bigger than any message in the queue:
+To make sure we don't create duplicate sequence numbers in the queues, we need to say that now that the sending sequence number is bigger than any message in the queue: